Sunday Worship Service July 21, 2024

 Ptr.
 Chris Parker

-Pastor Christ Parker Jesus sends his disciples to heal and…
+Jesus sends his disciples to heal and teach.
+Jesus heals and feeds the 5,000

 This passage teaches us the power of faith and the importance of bringing others to Jesus.
 The friends’ persistence and faith in Christ resulted not only in physical healing for the paralyzed man but also in the forgiveness of his sins.
 It shows us that true healing—whether spiritual or physical—comes from Jesus, and that we are called to bring others to Him, no matter the challenges we face.
 It also emphasizes that Jesus meets both our physical and spiritual needs.